elena563/new-portfolio/README.md

 - About me: professional profile and digital skills
 - Products: service description cards
 - Projects: some of my web development projects and works
-- Contact form and footer with social media icons
+- footer with contacts social media icons

 - Portfolio page: all the collection of my projects and works